ckan/ckan/doc/datastore.rst

  {
     resource_id:  # the data is going to be stored against.
-    aliases:      # list of names for read only aliases to the resource
+    aliases:      # list of names for read-only aliases to the resource
     fields:       # a list of dictionaries of fields/columns and their extra metadata.
     records:      # a list of dictionaries of the data, eg:  [{"dob": "2005", "some_stuff": ['a', 'b']}, ..]
     primary_key:  # list of fields that represent a unique key